Dherse/masterproef/content/4_phos.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Synthesizable blocks*]
 }
 Synthesizable functions have the added semantic of being able to source and sink signals.
 They are intended to represent the signal path, and are the only functions that can be used to create reconfiguration boundaries.
-They can be used to create a synthesizable block that can be tuned or reconfigured at runtime.
-An example of a synthesizable block can be seen in @lst_ex_synthesizable_block.
+They can be used to create a synthesisable block that can be tuned or reconfigured at runtime.
+An example of a synthesisable block can be seen in @lst_ex_synthesisable_block.

 #block(breakable: false)[
     #figurex(
         title: [
-            Example in @phos of a synthesizable block.
+            Example in @phos of a synthesisable block.
         ],
         caption: [
-            Example in @phos of a synthesizable block, showing an @mzi built discretely using the `split`, `constrain` and `merge` functions.
+            Example in @phos of a synthesisable block, showing an @mzi built discretely using the `split`, `constrain` and `merge` functions.
         ]
     )[
         ```phos